A: No, it doesn’t. One of the main things we focus on here at Stone Ridge is to make the patient experience one that’s very comfortable and enjoyable.

-- They do not have gum disease or recessed gums
+• They do not have gum disease or recessed gums

-- They do not smoke
+• They do not smoke

-- They are willing to commit to a proper oral hygiene regimen
+• They are willing to commit to a proper oral hygiene regimen

-Admittedly, when you look at the All On Four procedure on paper, it looks like it’s painful and requires extensive recovery.
 In fact, many patients take off for a week in preparation for recovery.
-They do this because they have this notion that All On Four is painful and takes a lot of downtime.
+They do this because they have this notion that All On Four is a painful treatment plan and takes a lot of downtime.

-However, it’s quite the opposite as All On Four is considered a minimally invasive oral surgery.
-It does not require hospitalization or extensive recovery as the pain is minimal.
+It does not require a hospital stay or extensive recovery as the pain is minimal.
 In fact, most patients return to work the following day with only a bit of Tylenol or Aleve.

-Brief Overview Of The All On Four Process
+Brief Overview Of The Process

 We’ve discussed the All On Four process here dozens of times, so we’re not going to get longwinded here.
-As you know, just like all dental implants, this method is a multi-step process.
-However, unlike most dental implant methods that use one implant per tooth, All On Four is more streamlined.
-This makes the procedure far less invasive which makes the process minimally painful and the recovery time very quick.
+As you know, just like all dental implants in San Antonio, this method is a multi-step process.

 The anesthesiologist will administer an IV sedative so that the process is painless and you aren’t uncomfortable.
 If necessary, remaining decayed teeth are extracted and in some cases, a bone graft is needed which is also done in this step.